sav-che/TL-2/Authors/Tanaka, Yoshio {std. Y. Tanaka}.md

-> [!cite] BHL link: this entry starts at [page 160](https://www.biodiversitylibrary.org/item/103683#page/170/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 160](https://www.biodiversitylibrary.org/page/33212202) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Tanaka, Yoshio (1838-1916), Japanese botanist and entomologist; member of the Japanese Diet and House of Peers (1890); director of the Japan Forestry Association; secretary to the departments of Agriculture and Commerce and Home affairs. (*Y. Tanaka*).
+Tanaka, Yoshio (1838-1916), Japanese botanist and entomologist; member of the Japanese Diet and House of Peers (1890); director of the Japan Forestry Association; secretary to the departments of Agriculture and Commerce and Home affairs.
+**Abbreviated name**: *Y. Tanaka*

 #### Herbarium and types